gylu/ka_coding_challenge/README.md

 Treat problem as a sql problem, therefore each user will be a row in a database

 # Web framework used
-Flask (I already have some familiarty with flask, where as Django would be too heavyweight, Webapp2 is not as popular)
+Flask - I already have some familiarty with flask, where as Django would be too heavyweight, and Webapp2 does not have a large user base

 # Database Design
 Schema: